Sign in

 Low Risk: Class 2, Class 1 under certain conditions

-• Workers performing activities that permit their full and undivided attention to approaching traffic.
+• Workers capable of maintaining full attention on approaching traffic.

-• When there is ample separation between workers on foot and traffic or other mobile equipment.
+• Ample separation between workers and moving equipment.

-• When work backgrounds are not complex, allowing for optimal visibility.
+• Work environments that are not complex, optimizing visibility.

-• Workers directing vehicle operators to parking or service locations.
+• Workers guiding vehicle operators to designated areas.

-• Workers retrieving shopping carts in parking areas.
+• Employees gathering shopping carts in parking lots.

 Figure 1